sustainability-zhaw/Hello-package/README.md

 - As a suggestion check the box for `Inherit access from source repository (recommended)`

 Step 6: Check the visibilit of the package within the repository
 - In the right sided vertical bar you should see the Package `hello-package`.
-Click on the name to opern a new window showing further package details, like the docker image pull command: ` `
+Click on the name to opern a new window showing further package details, like the docker image pull command: `docker pull ghcr.io/sustainability-zhaw/hello-package:latest` .